 Finding the right loft for you is key to bringing your game to the next level.
 Golf expert Tyler Monroe has some advice for choosing your next new driver.

 Discussing driver loft and how that impacts your ball flight goes much farther than numbers on a club or how high you put your ball on a tee.
 Believing old maxims and ancient talk from a decade back can spell doom to your next driver purchase.
 Sure, there are some basics, though advancements in driver technology inevitably challenge older perceptions as designs catapult easier control and distance.
-From understanding the basics, to refining all the specifications to build the ultimate driver, knowledge is still the best power source!
+From understanding these elements to refining all the specifications to build the ultimate driver, knowledge is still the best power source!

-Face curvatures, concepts such as twist-face technology, and expanded hitting areas can also change how the ball reacts on different parts of the face and essentially change the loft and driver needed for your swing type.
+Face curvatures, concepts such as twist face technology, and expanded hitting areas can also change how the ball reacts on different parts of the face and essentially change the loft and driver needed for your swing type.
 Driver shafts – that graphite wand transferring all your swing’s energy to the driver head itself – also significantly influence ball flight trajectory, through different weight, torque, shaft flex, length, and shaft bend points – mid, high, or low.

 Your Swing, Your Golf Course